 Exhibits explore human rights legacy of ship turned away from Canada

-The Canadian Museum for Human Rights (CMHR) is working with the Sikh Heritage Museum of Canada to give national prominence to the tragic story of the Komagata Maru.
+The Canadian Museum for Human Rights (CMHR) is working with the Sikh Heritage Museum of Canada - will open in a new tab to give national prominence to the tragic story of the Komagata Maru.
 In 1914, the ship arrived in Vancouver harbour carrying 376 passengers of Indian descent, who were not allowed to land because of Canadian laws designed to discourage non-European immigration.
 After two months aboard ship in appalling conditions, they were forced to return to India where, in a subsequent clash with British soldiers, 19 passengers died.